VenusProtocol/venus-protocol-documentation/oracle/ResillientOracle.md

 function updatePrice(address vToken) external
 ```

-Currently it calls the updateTwap
+Currently it calls the updateTwap.
+This function should be called everytime before calling getUnderlyingPrice

 #### Parameters